Straus Clothing: Fifth Generation

-Straus Clothing did not stay closed for long.
-A few months later, John Stern's step-son Chad Herring announced plans to re-open the store with his wife Dorene.
-Chad had worked at the Straus store in Fargo's West Acres mall in his 20s, before leaving the area to work in other businesses.
+Straus Clothing quickly reopened after its closure.
+Shortly thereafter, Chad Herring, step-son of John Stern, along with his wife Dorene, announced their intentions to revive the store.
+Chad, who had previously worked at the Straus store in Fargo's West Acres mall during his twenties, returned to the area after gaining experience in various other businesses.
 Twenty five years later, he decided that he had really enjoyed working for Straus Clothing, and returned to Fargo to re-open the store, now called "Straus for Men" in November, 2016.
 However, Herring announced the closure of the new store in March 2018, citing poor sales.

-Tradition of Civic Engagement
+Tradition of civic engagement

 For generations, the leaders of Straus Clothing were not only businesspeople, but civic leaders.

 Adoph Sternberg was a director of the First National Bank, a trustee of the State Normal School at Valley City, which later became Valley City State University, and a Mason.
 His wife Anna was the first president of the Valley City Tuesday Club, the second oldest women's club in North Dakota, and the force behind the establishment of a Carnegie library in Valley City.

 Herman Stern was posthumously awarded the North Dakota Rough Rider Award in 2014 for his many contributions to the state.
 He founded the Greater North Dakota Association in 1924, now known as the Greater North Dakota Chamber, and served as that organization’s first president.
-He founded the North Dakota Winter Show, an winter agriculture show that is still in existence.
+He founded the North Dakota Winter Show, a winter agriculture show that is still in existence.
 He founded the Community Chest, which became the United Way of Barnes County, and was active in Rotary and the Masonic Order.
 He was a champion of the Boy Scouts of America, helping to establish boy scout councils in Fargo, Valley City, Wahpeton and Grand Forks, and raising money to build boy scout Camp Wilderness in nearby Minnesota, and was awarded the Silver Buffalo Award in 1974 for his efforts on behalf of the boy scouts.

 Between about 1934 and 1941, Herman Stern worked tirelessly to rescue more than 140 German Jews from the Holocaust by bringing them to the United States, beginning with members of his own family, and eventually helping more distant relatives, friends, and acquaintances.

 Edward Stern was a WWII veteran, founder of the Fargo-Moorhead Area Foundation, two-term President of the Fargo school board, leader of the Fargo Chamber of Commerce, and president of the Menswear Retailers of America.
 He was also a Fargo-Moorhead Symphony Orchestra board member, fundraiser, and violist.
 He was awarded the North Dakota Governor's Award for the Arts and the Fargo Chamber of Commerce Legacy Award.